Naiqama Lalabalavu: Political career

 On 6 April 2003, it was reported that Lalabalavu had called for an overhaul of the country's constitutional institutions.
 Political authority, he said, should be returned to Fiji's chiefs.
 He said that as it was the chiefs who ceded the islands to the United Kingdom in 1874, paramount authority should have been returned to them when independence was granted in 1970.
 As a first step, he proposed the abolition of the Senate, the functions of which could be taken over by the Great Council of Chiefs, he said.
 He opined that restoring the authority of the chiefs would lead to a breaking down of Fiji's race barriers, as the chiefs would then be the leaders not only of the indigenous people, but of all races.
 His proposal was rejected by Ratu Epeli Ganilau, who was then the Chairman of the Great Council.

 He was the Minister for Lands and Minister for Mineral Resources in the Cabinet of Prime Minister Laisenia Qarase, but was forced to resign after being convicted of unlawful assembly and jailed for his actions during the coup.
 He was subsequently released under a compulsory supervision order, having served only 11 days of his eight month sentence.

-The Fiji Village news service reported on 23 February 2006 that some chiefs wished to nominate Lalabalavu for the office of President or Vice-President at the 2006 presidential election.
-When Great Council of Chiefs met on 8 March, however, it reelected unopposed Ratu Josefa Iloilo and Ratu Joni Madraiwiwi as President and Vice-President, respectively.
+The Fiji Village news service reported on 23 February 2006 that some chiefs wished to nominate Lalabalavu for the office of President or Vice-President in the 2006 presidential election.
+When the Great Council of Chiefs met on 8 March, however, it reelected unopposed Ratu Josefa Iloilo and Ratu Joni Madraiwiwi as President and Vice-President, respectively.